pydata/conf_site/docs/source/schedule-creation.rst

 To create a new `Presentation` that will not be deleted automatically:

   - Create a new `User` for each speaker in the presentation.
-  - Create a new `Speaker` attached to the aforementioned `Users`.
+  - Create a new `Speaker` attached to the aforementioned `User`.
   - Create a new `Proposal`.
-  - Create a new `Proposal Result` object attached to the aforementioned `Proposal`.
-Ensure that its status is "accepted".

-Saving the `Proposal Result` will automatically create a `Presentation` linked to the existing proposal.
+  - Use the reviewing pages to change the Proposal's status to "accepted" and create a Presentation for it.

 Adding Presentations to a Schedule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~